gaiin-platform/fastify-mcp-server/README.md

 ### Enabling Bearer Token Authentication

-Pass the `bearerMiddlewareOptions` option when registering the plugin.
+Pass the `authorization.bearerMiddlewareOptions` option when registering the plugin.
 It accepts `BearerAuthMiddlewareOptions` from the SDK:

 ```typescript
 import type { BearerAuthMiddlewareOptions } from '@modelcontextprotocol/sdk/server/auth/middleware/bearerAuth.js';